 b.
 In the event that notice of an address discrepancy is received, verify that the credit report pertains to the applicant for whom the report was requested and report to the consumer reporting agency an address for the applicant that the University has taken reasonable steps to confirm is accurate.

 4.3.1 Reporting Requirement

-In the event that university personnel detect any red flags, the Information Security Officer (ISO) must be contacted within one (1) business day.
+In the event that a University employee detects any red flags, the Information Security Officer (ISO) must be contacted within one (1) business day.
 Thereafter, the ISO will determine whether one or more of the following steps should be taken, depending on the degree of risk posed by the red flag: